Melville Island (Northwest Territories and Nunavut)

-Melville Island is shared by the Northwest Territories, which is responsible for the western half of the island, and Nunavut, which is responsible for the eastern half.
+Melville Island is shared by the Northwest Territories, which is responsible for the western half of the island, and Nunavut, which is responsible for most of the eastern half.
 The border runs along the 110th meridian west.
+The eastern half of the island contains two subnational pene-exclaves that lie west of the 110th meridian and form part of the Northwest Territories.
+These can be reached by land only from Nunavut.

 Geography

 The island is located between Prince Patrick Island in the northwest, Eglinton Island in the west, and Byam Martin Island in the east.
 Across Viscount Melville Sound in the south lies Victoria Island.

 The island has little or no vegetation.
 Where continuous vegetation occurs, it usually consists of hummocks of mosses, lichens, grasses, and sedges.
 The only woody species, the dwarf willow, grows as a dense twisted mat crawling along the ground.

 Ibbett Bay is a fjord on the western side of the island, running approximately 55 km long.

 Fauna

 A diverse animal population exists: polar bear, Peary caribou, muskox, northern collared lemming, Arctic wolf, Arctic fox, Arctic hare, and ermine (stoat) are common.
 A 2003 sighting of a grizzly bear and grizzly tracks by an expedition from the University of Alberta represent the most northerly reports of grizzly bears ever recorded.

 Melville Island is one of two major breeding grounds for the brant goose.
 DNA analysis and field observations suggest that these birds may be distinct from other brant stocks.
 Numbering 4,000–8,000 birds, this could be one of the rarest goose stocks in the world.